 ABOUT THE AUTHOR:

-Dan Wright is a UEFA A licensed academy coach & blogger with experience working at grassroots level through to professional academies in the UK & Africa.
+Dan Wright is Player Development Project’s Technical Advisor and a UEFA A licensed academy coach & blogger with experience working at grassroots level through to professional academies in the UK & Africa.